 Several hybrid approaches have been developed to combine the scalability of the EnKF with the inferential rigor of full Bayesian methods.
-For instance, \citet{stroud2018bayesian} proposed a two-layer filter pairing an EnKF for states with a particle filter for parameters, while \citet{katzfuss2020ensemble} suggested replacing the particle filter entirely with an EnKF in the particle MCMC (pMCMC) framework, an approach that significantly reduces computational cost at the expense of a small approximation bias.
-Extending this idea, \citet{drovandi2022ensemble} introduced the Ensemble MCMC (eMCMC) algorithm, which systematically corrects the bias in the EnKF likelihood using an unbiased Gaussian density estimator and an early-rejection scheme to improve efficiency.
+For instance, \cite{stroud2018bayesian} proposed a two-layer filter pairing an EnKF for states with a particle filter for parameters, while \cite{katzfuss2020ensemble} suggested replacing the particle filter with an EnKF within the particle MCMC framework, an approach that substantially reduces computational cost at the expense of a small approximation bias.
+Extending this idea, \cite{drovandi2022ensemble} introduced the Ensemble MCMC (eMCMC) algorithm, which corrects the bias in the EnKF likelihood using an unbiased Gaussian density estimator together with an early-rejection scheme to improve efficiency.
 Their results showed that EnKF-based likelihoods can achieve accurate posterior inference in moderately nonlinear systems with orders-of-magnitude speedups compared to particle filters.